TahseenSam/Computer-Graphics-Project/README.md

 3. Interact with the project using keyboard input as indicated.

 ## Screenshots
 You can find screenshots of various stages of the project in the 'screenshots' folder.
+Here Are the main elements
+1. Loading Screen
+2. Person
+3. Truck
+4. Home

 ## License